HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 This instrumentation provides the quantitative evidence required by the roadmap to demonstrate that throttling keeps the system responsive under bursty trading conditions.

+`build_execution_performance_report()` now renders backlog posture and resource usage snapshots next to the throttle and throughput sections.
+The Markdown report includes threshold values, breach counters, and recent CPU/memory samples so baseline captures can be dropped straight into runbooks without additional formatting.